DamonCharlesRoberts/damonroberts/content/talk/APSA2020/index.md

 data collected on what US Senators tweet, we use a word2vec embedding neural network to identify similar words to those in the dictionary.
-This expansion gives us a more complete view of the masculine and feminine language that does not rely wholly on ratings from coders.
+This expansion gives us a more complete view of the masculine and feminine language that does not rely wholly on ratings from coders."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.